gleam-lang/website/cheatsheets/gleam-for-elixir-users.md

 #### Gleam

-Gleam does not have anything called a `record`, but custom types can be used in Gleam in much the same way that structs are used in Elixir.
-At runtime, they have a tuple representation, similar to Erlang's Records.
+Gleam's custom types can be used in much the same way that structs are used in Elixir.
+At runtime, they have a tuple representation and are compatible with Erlang records.

 ```rust
 type Person {